 The best thing you can do with this type of mortgage is to make periodic principal payments to both lower the balance and build your home equity.
 If you have the type of job where you get large annual or semiannual bonuses, paying down your mortgage would be a smart use for those funds.

 Interest-only loans have become far less common in recent years.
 They’re nonconforming loans, meaning the government-sponsored entities, Fannie Mae and Freddie Mac, won’t back them.

 It might be more challenging to find a lender willing to offer you one of these loans.
 That’s why if you know this is the right type of mortgage for you, it’s so important to shop around for a few different rates from several lenders to ensure you get the best rate possible.

 When you’re looking at your options for home loans, it’s good to be aware of all that’s out there.
-Unfortunately, an interest-only mortgage only makes sense for a select few wealthy buyers.
+An interest-only mortgage only makes sense for a select few homebuyers.

-Another great way to ensure you get the best possible rate on your loan is to see that your credit score is in good standing.
-A service like Self credit repair can help you establish a payment history and build back your credit.
+Another great way to ensure you get the best possible rate on your loan is to get your free credit score and make sure your credit is in good standing.

 Once you’re ready, with whatever loan type you decide to go with, you can apply for preapproval for a loan and start shopping for your new home.

 Follow These Steps if you Want to Retire Early

 Secure your financial future with a tailored plan to maximize investments, navigate taxes, and retire comfortably.